omniosorg/omniosorg.github.io/index.md

 Andy Fiddaman ([www.citrus-it.net](https://www.citrus-it.net)), Tobias Oetiker ([www.oetiker.ch](https://www.oetiker.ch)) and Dominik Hassler have spent some quality time setting up the systems and procedures allowing us to take over maintenance and development of OmniOS.

-In this endeavour we were supported by many.
+In this endeavour we were
+supported by many.
 Special thanks to Stefan Husch ([www.qutic.com](https://www.qutic.com)), Peter Tribble ([www.petertribble.co.uk](https://www.petertribble.co.uk)), Dan McDonald and Theo Schlossnagle ([www.circonus.com](https://www.circonus.com)).

-Special thanks also to the [Integrated System Laboratory](http://www.iis.ethz.ch) of ETH Zurich, Switzerland, who have graceously provided a zone on one of their OmniOS boxes to host our new repository.
+A big thank you also [Integrated System Laboratory](http://www.iis.ethz.ch) of ETH Zurich, Switzerland, who have graceously provided a zone on one of their OmniOS boxes to host our new repository.